 TAttLine : Used for setting the color, width and style of a line.

-TAttMarker : Used for setting the styles for a marker.
+TAttMarker : Used for setting the color, size and style for a marker.

-TAttText : Used for setting text attributes like alignment, color, size, font etc.
+TAttText : Used for setting text attributes like alignment, angle, color, size and font.

 Creating and modifying a style